 >> Stanford student Jesse Fox tried to recreate 'Deep Note' for a course.
 His version sounds like a nasty accident in an organ factory.
 Details here.

->> There are various theories on the web about how the THX sound was created - some people say it was a Yamaha CS-80, others that it was a Synclavier.
 I emailed Andy Moorer to ask how it was really made.
 The short answer was "On a big-ass mainframe computer at LucasFilm".
 But I thought I should give you the long answer here in full, just because it feels like Andy's writing his own history for the first time...

 >> "I've never written the THX story down (nobody ever asked).
 So, here's the whole story: